 Alice is the master of ensuring everyone’s work at Youth MOVE National actually gets done—and in an organized fashion.
 A native of France, she moved to Iowa to study food and agriculture and later led a gardening program at a women’s prison.
 But it was a Mental Health First Aid training that got her interested in systems-change advocacy.
 If Alice’s “away” status is turned on the office instant messenger, it probably means she went for a run.
 The one thing Alice needs to do in the morning is spend time with her dogs.
 When Alice isn’t running the office, she’s an indoor cycling instructor.

 Madeline has a huge passion for Pearl Jam, eggs benedict, and youth advocacy.
-As survivor of an attempted suicide at a young age, she got her start in youth advocacy attending Indiana Youth Group, an LGBTQ+ drop-in center.
+She got her start in youth advocacy attending Indiana Youth Group, an LGBTQ+ drop-in center.
 This sparked her passion to destigmatize LGBTQ issues and educate on its intersectionality with mental wellness.
 Prior to Youth MOVE National she was the state coordinator for Youth MOVE Indiana and served as a representative on the IN-Suicide Prevention Network Advisory Council, the State LGBTQ+ board, the Commission on Improving the Status of Children, and the Vice-Chair of the Indiana Systems of Care Youth and Family Subcommittee.
 She holds the record of sharing the most memes in our office instant messenger.
 Madeline considers dancing onstage with Snoop Dogg to be her greatest achievement to date.
 She also loves spending time with her two god babies, one of which is named Madeline!
 Follow her on Snapchat: @MadelineYMN.